Andasibe, Moramanga

 Andasibe (also Andasibe Gara) is a rural municipality in Madagascar.
 It belongs to the district of Moramanga, which is a part of Alaotra-Mangoro Region.
-The population of the commune was estimated to be approximately 13493 in 2006.
+In 2006, the commune's population was estimated at 13,493.

 Geography

-The town lies along the RN 2 at 140 km from Antananarivo, 26 km from Moramanga and 200 km from Toamasina.
+The town lies along the RN 2 around 140 km from the capital Antananarivo, 26 km from Moramanga and 200 km from Toamasina.

-It is a railway station on the Antananarivo – East Coast line.
+It has a disused railway station along the Antananarivo – East Coast line.

 Economy

-The nearby national parks offer many job creations in the town.
+The national parks within the commune bring many tourists to the area and offer job opportunities for local residents.

 It is also a site of industrial-scale mining.
 Sixty-percent of the commune's population is farmers.
-The most important crop is rice, while other important products are corn, bananas and manioc.
-Industry and services provide both employment for 20% of the population.
+The most important crop is rice, while other important crops include corn, bananas and manioc.
+Industry and services combined provide employment for 20% of the population.

-Primary and junior-level secondary education are available in town.
+Primary and junior-level secondary education is available in town.